 THEIR ADEQUACY

-The Company has comprehensive internal control mechanism
+The Company has a comprehensive system of internal controls

-business, including adherence to the Company’s policies,
+These controls include adherence to the Company’s policies,

-and timely preparation of reliable financial disclosures.
-The
+and the timely preparation of reliable financial disclosures.

-Company’s internal control systems are commensurate with
+The Company’s internal control systems are commensurate

 The Company has a strong and independent in-house